-A: There are two types of accreditation: institutional and professional.
+A: There are two types of accreditation; institutional and professional.
 ECBE is a professional accrediting body.
-We specialise in reviewing the quality and integrity of post-secondary business programmes in universities and colleges in European countries.
-Accreditation by ECBE is based on an international and independent evaluation of an institution's post-secondary business programmes by a group of professionals that include faculty and academic administrators in the field of business.
-It is a programme of continuous quality development touching on all aspects of an educational establishment.
+It specialises in reviewing the quality and integrity of post-secondary business programmes in universities and colleges in European countries.
+Accreditation by ECBE is based on an international and independent evaluation of an institution`s post-secondary business programmes by a group of professionals that includes faculty and academic administrators in the field of business.
+It is a programme of continuous quality development touching all aspects of an educational establishment.

 Q: Why is it important to have accreditation?

-A: The award of accreditation demonstrates to professional academics and to the public that an institution has attained an internationally recognisable level of quality allowing students, employers and parents to have confidence in the education that is being provided.
+A: The award of accreditation demonstrates to professional academics and to the public, in general, that an institution has attained an internationally recognisable level of quality allowing students, employers and parents to have confidence in the education that is being provided.

-A: Support, motivation and advice to provide a dynamic quality programme of education meeting both the demands of students and the marketplace.
-It can also lead to an increase in demand for its courses.
+Support, motivation and advise to provide a dynamic quality programme of education meeting both the demands of students and the marketplace.
+An increase in demand for its courses.

 Q: What is the value of accreditation for students?

 A: A guarantee of a balanced quality programme resulting in an award recognised by other institutions and employers.
-Furthermore, it allows students to change institutions internationally while taking their course credits with them.
+Allows students to change institutions internationally while taking their course credits with them.

 Q: What are the requirements?

 A: An institution must have offered business programmes for at least two cohorts of graduates and demonstrably meet the standards for accreditation as found in the ECBE accreditation standards.
 The institution must become a member of ECBE.